pdjr-signalk/signalk-libnmea2000/README.md

 the array cannot exceed the NMEA limit of 28 channels.
 Each array entry must have one of the values 0 (off), 1 (on) or 3 (no change).

-__static makeMessagePGN127502ForChannel(int *instance*, int *channel*, int *value*)__

-Returns an Actisense format PGN127502 (Binary Switch Control) message string which will set the state of relay output *channel* on the switchbank *instance* to *value*.
-The returned string is suitable for transmission via an Actisense compatible NMEA bus interface.

-*instance* specifies the target switchbank instance number and must be in the range 0 through 254.

-*channel* specifies the target relay channel and must be in the range 0 through 27.
+*channel* specifies a single target relay channel and must be in the range 0 through 27.

-*value* specifies the required relay state and must be one of 0 (off) or 1 (on).
+*state* specifies the required relay state and must be one of 0 (off) or 1 (on).